 His trial was set at Old Bailey.
 At trial, numerous ladies accompanied him and listened with tears streaming down their face.
 The women also offered “their sympathy in the shape of a purse of gold, and up to the time of his trial he was daily visited by a crowd of persons of fashion who contributed liberally to his support.”
 In fact, it is estimated that while he was imprisoned at Newgate, he had some 3,000 visitors.

 MacLaine’s trial was short.
-The verdict inevitable: He was found guilty.
-Following his conviction, he was provided with an opportunity to appeal for mercy and a friend wrote his appeal, but he could not deliver it, and “though the Gentleman Highway could say so little for himself, petitions in his favour were started on all sides.”
+The verdict inevitable: He was found guilty and following his conviction, he was provided with an opportunity to appeal for mercy.
+A friend wrote his appeal, but he could not deliver it, and “though the Gentleman Highway could say so little for himself, petitions in his favour were started on all sides.”
 The petitions proved fruitless.

-After his death, MacLaine was immortalized in a song sung by those at Tyburn:
+After James MacLaine’s death, his body was buried at Uxbridge.
+He was also immortalized in a song sung by those at Tyburn:

 “Ye Smarts, and ye Jemmies, ye Ramillie beaux,